RoseyKat/mcpy-compiler/README.md

 * Search & Replace words/characters.
 Use `searcher.json` and insert a keyword to find in each file and replace.

-* Each file compiler flag.
-Each file can have it's own compiler flags, which is simply the first line of any file with a comment saying it's flag.

 # Getting started
 Create a `config.json` file at the root directory of your project and set it up:
 You can use this [example config](https://github.com/RoseyKat/mcpy-compiler/blob/main/example_config.json)